This post may contain affiliate links. Learn how you can support this blog when purchasing from brands you love.

 The Other SHT

 This trail is on the traditional land of the Anishinabewaki ᐊᓂᔑᓈᐯᐗᑭ Očhéthi Šakówiŋ people.
 The trail gets it’s name from the Little Indian Sioux River and Hustler Lake, but rounds many other bodies of water.
-There are different views on whether this terminology should still be used today, and we found that most people unfamiliar with the trail will kind of look at you funny when you say the two words together.
+There are different views on whether the term Sioux should still be used today, and we found that most people unfamiliar with the trail will kind of look at you funny when you say the two words together.
 So, since we are all Superior Hiking Trail Backpacking buddies, we had fun calling this trail “The other SHT”.

 Day 1 : Minneapolis to Devil’s Cascade